aparkgh/aparkgh/README.md

 ### 🚀 Currently Working On:
 - Recreation of Inkball in Java using Gradle
-- Creating my own mock travel website in HTML/CSS/JavaScript
+- Creating a small travel website in HTML/CSS/JavaScript
 - Programming my own snake game using an Arduino Pro Mini, a LED matrix display and a controller
 - ... some secret stuff 👀